 Coconut oil

-These healthy chocolate coconut truffles are dairy free.
+Healthy chocolate coconut truffles are dairy free.
 Many truffle recipes are made with condensed milk, which is very high in sugar.
 Other recipes use a lot of cream.
-The secret ingredient in this coconut truffle recipe is coconut oil, which takes the place of butter or cream.
+The secret ingredient in these coconut truffle balls is coconut oil, which takes the place of butter or cream.

 Note that coconut oil is not the same as coconut cream.
 Coconut oil is usually found in jars alongside ingredients such as olive oil in the supermarket.
 It's solid at room temperature, but melts easily.